Armine13/RoboticsProject/README.md

-# RoboticsProject: Human Activity Recognition and RGBD-SLAM
+# RoboticsProject: Human Activity Recognition and wireless real-time RGBD-SLAM

 Our project is in two parts:
 * isr_activity_recognition - human activity recognition